JKRT/OMFrontend.jl/README.md

 You can use the API in the following way (Assuming the file is in the active directory):

 ```
+# Note that we use using.
+This is done in order to allow the correct overloading of various pretty printing printouts
 using OMFrontend
 modelFile = "HelloWorld.mo"
 modelName = "HelloWorld"